-Importantly, the lace check is should only be used against deadstock (That’s unworn or new) sneakers.
+Importantly, the lace check should only be used against deadstock (unworn or new) sneakers.
 4.1.
 Why unworn pairs

-During the lifetime of a pair that’s worn, it’s possible that at one point the owner might relace the sneakers.
+During the lifetime of a pair that’s worn, it’s possible that at one point the owner might replace the shoelaces.

 If the right sneaker has the left lace underneath or the left sneaker has the right lace underneath — this is an indication of a fake.

-We need to note that we’re assuming a top-down view — imagine you’re wearing the sneakers.
+We need to note that we’re assuming a top-down view — imagine you’re wearing sneakers.

 Taking a closer look at the real sneaker you can see there are vertical, grey faded lines that show through on the prime knit material.

-As you can see from the example pictures, the Fake Yeezy Blue Tints in these legit check photos have no grey lines present or they are extremely faded.
+Fake Yeezy Blue Tints in these photos have no grey lines present or they are extremely faded.

-The lines are not as prominent as those on an authentic Blue Tint sneaker.
+The lines are not as prominent as those on authentic Blue Tints.

-When trying to spot the fake Blue Tint, one of the first indicators you can spot is in the lettering of the “SPLY-350” where the “Y” of the lettering can appear shortened and may look more like a “V” than a “Y”.
+On fakes, the “Y” can appear shortened and may look more like a “V” than a “Y”.

-We recommend, once again, that you download the Legit Check App, where we’ve organized all this information in an easy to access library where you can visually compare your Blue Tints fast.
+download the Legit Check App, where we’ve organized all this information in an easy-to-access library where you can visually compare your Blue Tints fast.

 This bulky toe box shape is a clear indicator that you may be looking at a fake sneaker.